jgarber623/refresh-dc.org/src/events/_posts/2017-09-21-prototyping-layout-with-css-grid.md

 [ISL](https://isl.co) is located at 641 S St. NW in the historic Shaw neighborhood of Washington, DC.
 The closest Metro station is Shaw–Howard University on the green and yellow lines.

-We'll kick things off promptly at 7:00 PM, but come by a bit early to grab a seat and meet other Refreshers!
+We'll kick things off promptly at 7:00 PM, but come by a bit early and enjoy food and drinks provided by our wonderful hosts!